backstage/backstage/docs/getting-started/configuration.md

   <img src='../assets/getting-started/gh-oauth.png' alt='Screenshot of the GitHub OAuth creation page'>
 </p>

-Take note of the `Client ID` and the Client Secret.
-Open 'app-config.yaml', and add your ClientId and ClientSecret to this file.
-It should end up looking like
+Take note of the `Client ID` and the `Client Secret`.
+Open 'app-config.yaml', and add your `clientId` and `clientSecret` to this file.
+It should end up looking like this:
-this:

 ```
 auth: